Koredotcom/web-kore-sdk/README.md

         var messageToBot = {};
         messageToBot["message"] = {body:"your message",attachments:[]};
         messageToBot["resourceid"] = '/bot.message';
-        // Should be an uniqe id for each message, you can use timestamp as well messageToBot["clientMessageId"] = 232341234;
+        // Should be an unique id for each message, you can use timestamp as well messageToBot["clientMessageId"] = 232341234;
         // Send message to Bot
         bot.sendMessage(messageToBot, function messageSent() {